niou128/BlazorComponent/BlazorNDataGrid/BlazorDatagrid_RELEASE_NOTE.en.md

 _New_
 - Update to .Net6
-- You don't have to specified the colection used in each column anymore
+- You don't have to specified the colection used in each column and cells anymore

 ```razor
 <DataGridColumn ColumnName="TemperatureC" DisplayColumnName="TemperatureC" Filter="true"></DataGridColumn>